hollyschinsky/spotify-browser/module3.md

     <img class="screenshot-md" src="images/list2.PNG"/>

 4. Go ahead and delete the `about.html` page in your root `www` folder to avoid future confusion.
-It was part of the original F7 template project we created from but will not be used in the final app.
+It was part of the original F7 template project we created but will not be used in the final app.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">